-\new{Our optimization framework enables us to generate execution triggers with arbitrary shapes and size.
-Hereafter, we primarily model a \nexec~trigger~$\ee$ as composed of two distinct segments: a prefix~$\ee_{\text{pre}}$ and a suffix~$\ee_{\text{post}}$.
-For a given input payload $\payload$, the trigger $\ee$ generates an armed payload $\ee(\payload)$ by appending $\ee_{\text{pre}}$ to the start and $\ee_{\text{post}}$ to the end of $\payload$.} We show a schematic representation of an armed payload generated by a \nexec~trigger in Figure~\ref{fig:adv_content}. \new{We opt for such \textit{prefix+suffix} format as we consider it to be the most general construct; however, more setups are possible \eg prefix-only, suffix-only, or arbitrarily interleaved within the payload.}
+\new{While our optimization framework enables the generation of triggers with arbitrary shapes, we primarily focus on a \TT{prefix+suffix} format.
+That is, we model a \nexec\ trigger $\ee$ as composed of two distinct segments: a prefix $\ee_{\text{pre}}$ and a suffix $\ee_{\text{post}}$ string.
+For a given input payload $\payload$, the trigger $\ee$ generates an armed payload~$\ee(\payload)$ by appending $\ee_{\text{pre}}$ to the start and $\ee_{\text{post}}$ to the end of $\payload$, e.g.:}

+\new{We opt for this \textit{prefix+suffix} format as we consider it to be the most general construct; however, more setups are possible \eg prefix-only, suffix-only, or even arbitrarily interleaved within the payload.}

-\paragraph{Ideal functionality of an Execution Trigger:} The objective of an execution trigger is to force the LLM to process the injected payload as instructions, and execute them.
+\paragraph{\textbf{Functionality:}} The objective of an execution trigger is to force the LLM to process the injected payload as instructions, and execute them.
 We define the concept of \textit{execution}, i.e., the ideal functionality of an execution trigger, as follows: